What were the top lithium-producing countries in 2020? Australia took the top spot, and it was followed by Chile and China.

 In the final place on our top lithium producers list is the US, which withheld production numbers to avoid disclosing proprietary company data.
 Its only output last year came from a Nevada-based brine operation, most likely in the Clayton Valley, which hosts Albemarle’s Silver Peak mine.

-There are five major lithium projects underway in the US, including Lithium Americas’ (TSX:LAC,NYSE:LAC) Thacker Pass lithium claystone project, Piedmont Lithium’s (ASX:PLL) hard-rock lithium project and Standard Lithium’s (TSXV:SLL,OTCQX:STLHF) Arkansas Smackover lithium brine project.
+There are a handful of major lithium projects underway in the US, including Lithium Americas’ (TSX:LAC,NYSE:LAC) Thacker Pass lithium claystone project, Piedmont Lithium’s (ASX:PLL,NASDAQ:PLL) hard-rock lithium project and Standard Lithium’s (TSXV:SLL,OTCQX:STLHF) Arkansas Smackover lithium brine project.

 Now that you know more about lithium producers around the world, read our article on lithium reserves by country.
 You can also check out our article on top lithium-mining companies to see which firms are dominating the lithium market.